jcppkkk/OpenVPN-Portable/README.md

 # Getting Started
-To get openvpn working you have to create a .ovpn file and ssl-keys to ./data/config directory.
+To get openvpn working, you have to create a .ovpn file and ssl-keys and place it on ./data/config.
 A HowTo for this you can find on [openvn.net](http://openvpn.net/howto.html)

 ## Installation
 Download and start OpenVPNPortable_x.x.x.paf.exe.
 It doesn't install anything on your system.
-It just downloads and extracts the needed files to one directory.
+It just downloads and extracts the needed files to the directory of your choice.

-To avoid downloading during install you have to do this before you start the paf.exe:
+To avoid downloading files during the "unzip process", you have to do this before you start the OpenVPNPortable_x.x.x.paf.exe:
 1. Download the binary package and the current.txt from [sourceforge.net](http://sourceforge.net/projects/ovpnp/files/binpack/)
-2. place all the files in one single directory
+2. Place all the files in one single directory
 3. Start the OpenVPNPortable_x.x.x.paf.exe in the console and add `/BINPACKURL=.` as parameter.

 ## Update
-Just start OpenVPNPortable_x.x.x.paf.exe again.
+Just start OpenVPNPortable_x.x.x.paf.exe again and point it to the directory you already have OpenVPN Portable installed.
 It checks your version with the one on [sourceforge.net](http://sourceforge.net/projects/ovpnp/files/binpack/) and updates if needed.

 ## Usage
 All you need to do is double click OpenVPNPortable.exe to start.

-If you want to connect on program startup, disable the splash or some settings else, edit OpenVPNPortable.ini to change the behaviour of OpenVPNPortable.
+If you want to connect on program startup, disable the splash or some settings else, edit OpenVPNPortable.ini to change the behaviour of OpenVPN Portable.

 ## Last changes (1.8.2)
 * Command line option to overwrite default URL for downloading openvpn binaries